Schedules validate the number of hours in a request for leave, and allow you to see when you and your colleagues need to work in the calendar summary.

 Create a schedule

-- To create a new schedule, go to ‘Master data’ ⇒ ‘Schedule’ in the menu on the left.
+- To create a new schedule, go to ‘Settings (gear icon top right)’ ⇒ ‘Master data’ ⇒ ‘Schedules’.

 - Give the schedule a distinguishable name.
 The standard number of hours in a day is 8.
 Should your company have a different standard, you can enter it here.